huang-jianhua/VideoGenius/README-en.md

 #### ③ Launch the Web Interface 🌐

-Note that you need to execute the following commands in the `root directory` of the MoneyPrinterTurbo project
+Note that you need to execute the following commands in the `root directory` of the VideoGenius project

 ###### Windows